rawitat/gtypist_lessons/programming_quotes.typ

 S:Java is a DSL to transforming big XML documents into long exception :stack traces.

+I:Anonymous
+S:I have yet to meet a C compiler that is more friendly and easier to use :than eating soup with a knife.

+I:Ray Simard
+S:C /n./: A programming language that is sort of like Pascal except more like :assembly except that it isn't very much like either one, or anything else.
+ :It is either the best language available to the art today, or it isn't.

+I:Blair P. Houghton
+S:In My Egotistical Opinion, most people's C programs should be indented :six feet downward and covered with dirt.

+I:J.P.
+Candusso
+S:Going from programming Pascal to programming in C, is like learning :to write in Morse code.

+I:Shakespeare
+S:#define QUESTION ((bb) || !(bb))

+I:Kernighan
+S:C is not a high-level language.

+I:Elon Musk
+S:I like C, because it avoids class warfare.

+I:Dennis M. Ritchie
+S:C is quirky, flawed, and an enormous success.

+I:Linus Torvalds
+S:C++ is a horrible language.
+It's made more horrible by the fact that a lot of :substandard programmers use it, to the point where it's much much easier to :generate total and utter crap with it.
+Quite frankly, even if the choice of C :were to do *nothing* but keep the C++ programmers out, that in itself would :be a huge reason to use C.

+I:Scott Meyers on friends functions in C++
+S:Friends, much as in real life, are often more trouble than their worth.

+I:James Hague
+S:PL/I and Ada started out with all the bloat, were very daunting languages, :and got bad reputations (deservedly).
+C++ has shown that if you slowly bloat :up a language over a period of years, people don't seem to mind as much.

+I:Stefan Van Baelen
+S:C(++) is a write-only, high-level assembler language.

+I:Michael B. Feldman
+S:C++ would make a decent teaching language if we could teach the ++ part :without the C part.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU